How to Create a FreeBSD Web Server (FAMP Stack) - 2026 Guide

 Tips and tricks

-Silence the login tips and tricks (fortunes)
+Silence the login tips (fortunes)

 Edit ~/.profile and comment out the line with /usr/bin/fortune.